s3joholl/s3joholl.github.io/_pages/about.md

 My research areas include applied econometrics, health and education economics.
 I'm particularly interested in how policy interventions can reduce inequalities and support human capital development.

-As part of my work in policy consulting at RWI, I have also written about health policy, especially the digitalization and the economic situation of hospitals.
+As part of my work in policy consulting at RWI, I have also written about the digitalization and the economic situation of hospitals.

 <!--